 The Scheme will provide a contribution to a maximum of £280 per week per full time employee beginning with week commencing 2nd March 2020.
 For part time employees the maximum contribution is £280 based on contracted hours and prorated on a 35 hour week.
 An employee on a zero hours contract will also receive a maximum of £280 per week based on hours worked and prorated on a 35 hour week.
-The Minister for the Treasury is proposing to increase the maximum amount to £310 per week per full time employee with effect from Period 14.
+The maximum contribution has increased to £310 per week per full time employee for Periods commencing 1 March 2021 and thereafter.